 After the Deepwater Horizon Oil Spill in 2010, the National Fish and Wildlife Foundation awarded funding to several organizations to mitigate the impact of the spill in Gulf counties.
 The Sea Turtle Conservancy (STC) has been a recipient of this funding since 2010.
 Currently, STC has funding to retrofit problem lighting on beachfront properties in Pinellas, Manatee, Sarasota, Charlotte, Lee, and Collier counties.
 STC also has funding for dune restoration at properties that we have already retrofitted.
-Click on the icon below to view a map of the properties STC is currently retrofitting:
+Click the video below for information about STC’s lighting retrofit program:

 To target potential properties to retrofit, STC collects information from colleagues at the Florida Fish and Wildlife Conservation Commission (FWC), local sea turtle groups, code enforcement personnel, coastal resource managers and preliminary night surveys of the beach and compiles a list of properties with problematic lights in respective counties in which we are working.
 These properties either have a history of causing sea turtle disorientations, have been identified by local officials as being out of compliance with lighting ordinances or they were identified by STC staff during night-time visits as having lights that were visible from the beach that could impact sea turtles.
 Priority is given to properties that are directly on the beach and/or adjacent to existing areas of darkness such as conservation lands and natural parks.